 - Significant (over 50%) dips in website traffic from the same day last week: this can indicate that something is wrong with your site in general, or Google Analytics isn’t firing and you’re not getting data

-- Spikes (over 75%) in 404 errors: this can indicate that there’s something wrong with your content management system (CMS) or parts of your website is broken
+- Spikes (over 75%) in 404 errors: this can indicate that there’s something wrong with your content management system (CMS) or parts of your website are broken

 You can tweak the thresholds as required, and then select the e-mail that will get notified once the conditions are met.